Creamy Ground Beef Pasta

 This pasta goes great with a side of oven-roasted broccoli or my easy garlic bread.
 Lately I've started throwing in some fresh spinach or cooked mushrooms for extra nutrients.
 It's turned into our Sunday dinner staple, but it's honestly perfect any night you need something good.

 A close-up of a dish of rotini pasta mixed with ground beef and topped with melted cheese, garnished with fresh parsley.
-Save it

 A close-up of a dish of rotini pasta mixed with ground beef and topped with melted cheese, garnished with fresh parsley. | iamcooker.com